wp-plugins/wp-classified/README.txt

 Changelog:

-Changes August 10/2008
+Changes n 1.2.x - August 10/2008
 - update {table_prefix}wpClassified_ads_subjects
 and added some new fields email, web, phone, ...
 - implement the conformaion code (captcha)
 - added sent to his friend's button
-- added language file
+- added language file (The Work is Not Finished!)

 Changes in 1.1.1 - June 20/2008
 - fix the search function